 The Negatives of Dried Beet Pulp in Dog Food

 It’s surprisingly challenging to associate potential disadvantages that Beet Pulp may have on our pet’s diet.
 This is because Beet Pulp is relatively healthy and beneficial in moderation.
 Moderation is an essential note in that statement.
-As in theory Dried Beet Pulp could be used as a cheap filler which does not provide the core nutrients your dog needs – protein and fat.
+As in theory, Dried Beet Pulp could be used as a cheap filler that does not provide the core nutrients your dog needs – protein and fat.

 However, some dogs with a sensitive stomach or dysfunctional gastrointestinal tract may experience allergies or constipation.
 Excess dietary fiber can be linked to a feeling of fullness, bloat, and flatulence.

 Nevertheless, there is currently little to no evidence suggesting that beet pulp is a bad or “controversial'” ingredient in our dog’s food.